-Meet Our Therapists
+Meet Our Team

-Ellie Lysha Wood, MA, LPC, NCC, RPT
+Ellie Lysha Wood, MA, LPC, NCC, RPT-S, CPCS, CFMHE, CCCE

 Ellie’s experience includes working with children, adolescents, families, and groups.
 She has worked in a number of therapeutic settings including an intensive outpatient program, in-home individual and family therapy, outpatient community mental health, and elementary, middle, and high schools counseling programs.